BCAppsLimited/StreetAs/getting-started.md

 # What is Street As?

-Street As changes the layout of all[^1] pages that include address fields so they are better suited for New Zealand Addresses.
+Street As changes the layout of all[^1] pages that include address fields so they are better suited for New Zealand addresses.
 Once activated, all address pages will show:

 - **Address**
 - **Suburb**